 Of course!
 If you would like to fill out job listings the traditional way, that option is still available by leaving the fields blank and clicking, "Continue."

 All of our job listings are editable at any time, and the same is true for editing the targeting criteria.
 You might want to give it a few days to run before making any changes.

 Tag targeting is limited to the top 1,000 most used tags on Stack Overflow.
 If a tag is not on this list, then the targeting demographic would be too narrow to serve you.

 FAQ For Programmers

-A Careers 2.0 profile is the ultimate programmer portfolio.
+A Stack Overflow Careers profile is the ultimate programmer portfolio.
 It includes traditional resume stuff (education and experience), but also includes your favorite answers from Stack Overflow, and links to other examples of your work like blog posts and Open Source.

 If you are active in open source, that might help, too.

 There is no charge to programmers wanting a profile.
 The system is entirely paid for by employers.